Perfect or Preterite in Spanish Grammar

 Example:

-Nunca he ido a México.I have never been to Mexico.
+Nunca he ido a México.I’ve never been to Mexico.

 • siemprealways